EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/about/people/EleonoraParisi/index.md

 {{< figure src="feature.jpg" alt= "Headshot of Eleonora on the UniSalento Ecotekne Campus, (C) Fabrizio Lecce 2022" class="float-right m-2 w-[30%]" >}}

-Eleonora Parisi leads Task 5.3 which aims to establish a long-term framework for the training activities supported by EVERSE, including: a network of training coordinators, knowledge exchange workshops and a discovery series on best practices for software quality.
+Eleonora Parisi leads Task 5.3 which aims to establish a long-term framework for the training activities supported by EVERSE, including: a network of training coordinators, knowledge exchange workshops and a discovery series on best practices for research software quality.

 Eleonora is a digital learning specialist with a background in communication studies.
 As a training officer at LifeWatch ERIC, she contributes to the design and implementation of training strategies catering for the needs of researchers in environmental science.